Who we are

 Payment and contact information:

 If you buy something from our shop, we will collect information to process those payments and contact you.
 We also keep a record of the purchases you’ve made.
-We use Paypal for the payment processing.
+We use Paypal and Stripe for the payment processing.

 If you leave a comment on our site you may opt-in to saving your name, email address and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.